-This September, I’ll be restarting my guitar classes at the Boston Center for Adult Education.
+Starting January, 2020, I will be teaching small group guitar classes at Music Maker Studios on Wednesday nights.
 The first one starts at 6pm and is for beginners – total beginners who have never even seen a guitar, much less played one.
 I start with simple chords and scales – the same as the material in “Easy Guitar Chords – Lesson 1” video on this website – and by week 5 we start working on some simple songs to play with those chords.
 I also teach a little theory during the class relating to how to tune the guitar, and talk a little bit about reading the rhythmic aspect of standard notation.

 Group Guitar Classes versus Private Guitar Lessons